Introduction:

 Why do people hate you for trying to follow Jesus?

-Look at 1 Peter chapter 4 verses 3 through 4.
+Look at 1 Peter 4, verses three through four.

 You live as a citizen of heaven.

-Whatever happens to thou shall not judge, huh?"
+Whatever happened to thou shall not judge, huh?"
+And you're like, well, I'm not judging.

 I just don't live that way because of my faith in Jesus Christ.